strangiato/blog-posts/deploy-helm-charts-with-argocd/README.md

 ### Other Considerations

-This option is ideal for having maximum flexibility when developing a custom charts.
+This option is ideal for getting maximum flexibility when developing a custom charts.
 The ability to create a simple chart without needing to package and store it in a Helm Repo allows for extremely rapid prototyping.

 Leveraging chart dependencies within the same git repo allow for a flexible pattern for building out a multi-tiered application deployment to different environments.
 By creating a simple chart folder structure such as the one below, users are able to develop a custom chart for an application deployed to multiple environments and provide configuration differences in the environment-charts `values.yaml` file.